Authentication

 c.SetBearerAuth("eyJhbGc...")

 Tokens expire.
-If yours rotates (OAuth refresh, short-lived JWTs, signed STS creds), don't bake the token into the client at construction.
+For rotating tokens (OAuth refresh, short-lived JWTs, signed STS creds), don't bake the token into the client at construction.
 Wrap your refresh logic and call SetBearerAuth again whenever the token rolls.
-Or, if requests come from different identities, skip the session setter entirely and stamp Request.Auth = client.NewBearerAuth(token) on each call so a stale token never leaks into the wrong request.
+Or, when requests come from different identities, skip the session setter entirely and stamp Request.Auth = client.NewBearerAuth(token) on each call so a stale token never leaks into the wrong request.

 Digest

 Digest is the picky one.
 The server hands you a WWW-Authenticate: Digest realm=..., nonce=..., qop=... on the first 401.
-You hash username + password + realm into HA1, hash method + URI into HA2, then hash those together with the nonce, a counter, and a cnonce you generate.
-That hash goes back as the Authorization: Digest response="...".
-The client does the second leg automatically:
+The scheme hashes username + password + realm into HA1, hashes method + URI into HA2, then hashes those together with the nonce, a counter, and a cnonce you generate.
+That hash goes back as Authorization: Digest response="...".
+The client runs the second leg automatically:

 auth := client.NewDigestAuth("user", "passwd")